javipalanca/simfleet/docs/quickstart.rst

 Setting the Scenario
 ====================

-SimFleet uses a configuration file to define all the parameters needed for consistent scenario loading.
-This configuration file must be written in **JSON format**.
+SimFleet requires a configuration file to define a simulation scenario, including the information of each present agent.
+The configuration file must be written in **JSON format**.

-Here's an example of a configuration file with two vehicles:
+Here's an example of a configuration file of a scenario with only two vehicle agents:

 .. code-block:: json